-To turn the Songbird off and conserve battery life, rotate the volume control down so that the red line is completely visible.
-As you do this, you may feel a slight "click."
-Turn the control as far as it will go.
+Rotate the volume control down so that the red line is completely visible.
+As you do this, you may feel a slight "click".

-IMPORTANT: If the red line is not completely visible at the top of the hearing aid wheel, then the hearing aid is not turned off.
+Important: If the red line is not completely visible (numbers will not be visible, as seen at right), then the hearing aid is not turned off and you may not get your expected battery life.